joshforester/StageKitPied-DMXified/README.md

 ## Edit the DMXifed Mapping File

-If using DMX devices, you may find this file in `/opt/StageKitPied/dmxified_mapping.xml`:
+If using DMX devices, you may find this file installed into `/opt/StageKitPied/dmxified_mapping.xml`:

-This file is documented further in `dmxified/README.md`.
+This file is documented further in [StageKitPied/dmxified/README.md](StageKitPied/dmxified/README.md).

 ## RB3Enhanced